exakat/exakat-docs/Reference/Rules/Constants/StrangeName.rst

 	:og:description: Those constants looks like a typo from other names :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Strange Name For Constants.html
 	:og:locale: en
 Those constants looks like a typo from other names.
+It is an unknown constant, and with a slight change of name, it could be another constant, that exists.

 .. code-block:: php